spdx/spdx-spec/chapters/usage-profile.md

 ### 31.2.2 Intent

-To describe prerequisite assumptions of usage scope by the package supplyer.
+To provide additional context.
+For example, describing prerequisite assumptions of usage scope by the package supplier.

 ### 31.2.3 Examples